 The study only expects current interventions for the opioid crisis to reduce the number of opioid overdose deaths by the insignificant amount of 3 to 5 percent.
 The researchers noted that current interventions do not appear to be effective and that there should be a different approach that focuses on multiple aspects of opioid use and addiction instead of only focusing on prescription rates.

 Opioid Use Disorder’s Underlying Problem

-It’s arguable that the reason current interventions are not working is that officials and the medical field are not addressing the real problem.
+Although debatable, the primary reason current interventions are not working is that officials and the medical field are not addressing the real problem.
 Rather than focus on the behavior of taking opioids, there needs to be a focus on what drives people to continue to take these medications and what encourages addictive behaviors.
 While it may not be the only driver, there is often an emotional component.
 Regardless of the reasons people start using opioids, an emotional component often aggravates feelings of pain and the possibility of abuse and addiction.
 The emotional distress of individuals and the United States’ society needs to be addressed directly.

 Plenty of research confirms a link between emotions/mental health and substance use/addiction.
 For example, it’s common for people to have a psychiatric disorder co-occurring with a substance use disorder.
 Also, there is an established link between emotions and pain.
 This is related to this discussion since so many people start taking prescription opioids as an established medical treatment for physical pain.
 Parts of the brain that handle emotion overlap with parts that handle pain and the two experiences can be intertwined.
 For example, when a person doesn’t properly manage emotions, the problem can turn into physical pain in the body.
 Also, creating a more positive mindset can change a person’s pain experience in a positive way.